 Ms Adrienne Nieuwenhuis

-As Director: Office of the Vice Chancellor and Strategic Programs at the University of South Australia, Adrienne is responsible for providing high-level strategic analysis and advice to the Vice Chancellor and Senior Management group, and overseeing the effective development and implementation of strategic projects across the University.
+As Director: Office of the Vice Chancellor and Strategic Programs at the University of South Australia, Ms Nieuwenhuis is responsible for providing high-level strategic analysis and advice to the Vice Chancellor and Senior Management group and overseeing the effective development and implementation of strategic projects across the University.

-In 2016, Sadie undertook a Confucius China Studies Program Young Leaders Fellowship.
+In 2016, Dr Heckenberg undertook a Confucius China Studies Program Young Leaders Fellowship.
 In 2017 she was a National Library of Australia Summer Scholar and a Columbia University Oral History Institute Summer Fellow.
-Sadie has extensive experience with student representation having previously been the Women's Officer for NATSIPA; Co-Vice President Equity, NATSIPA Liaison Officer and Women's Officer for the Council of Australian Postgraduate Associations; and the Indigenous Officer and Gippsland Campus Representative for Monash Postgraduate Association.
-Sadie is a lecturer and the Indigenous Higher Education Pathway Program Coordinator at the University of Southern Queensland's College for Indigenous Studies, Education and Research.
+Dr Heckenberg has extensive experience with student representation having previously been the Women’s Officer for NATSIPA; Co-Vice President Equity, NATSIPA Liaison Officer and Women’s Officer for the Council of Australian Postgraduate Associations; and the Indigenous Officer and Gippsland Campus Representative for Monash Postgraduate Association.

 Dr Krystal Evans

-Dr Krystal Evans leads the BioMelbourne Network, a membership-based industry association for the health innovation and life sciences industries in Victoria, Australia.
-Her role is to connect, support and enable the biotechnology and medical technology sectors, bringing together researchers, public and private companies, clinicians and specialist service providers.
-She is committed to advancing Australia's position as a global destination for life sciences and health technology and creating opportunities for growth and investment in our sector.
+Prior to her current role, Dr Evans led the BioMelbourne Network, a membership-based industry association for the health innovation and life sciences industries in Victoria, Australia.
+Her role was to connect, support and enable the biotechnology and medical technology sectors, bringing together researchers, public and private companies, clinicians and specialist service providers.
+She is committed to advancing Australia’s position as a global destination for life sciences and health technology and creating opportunities for growth and investment in our sector.